-The process of planning out your marketing strategies (your "primary overarching directions"), your marketing tactics and your month-by-month activities is governed first by your business objectives for that quarter, for that year, and then by your own most limited resources-Time & Money.
+The process of planning out your marketing strategies (your "primary overarching directions"), your marketing tactics and your month-by-month activities is governed first by your business objectives for that quarter, for that year, and then by your own most limited resources, which are always Time & Money.

-Creating the plan itself needs to be a formal process, and it needs to be accomplished within the framework of bringing together an annual business plan while at the same time being responsible for the daily, monthly and quarterly lead generation required by your Sales department.
-Add to that, the requirement that your marketing plan must be tightly integrated with all the other management functions of the business since it's impossible to complete any marketing plan without the tight integration of the senior managers of sales, engineering, operations and finance.
+Creating the plan itself needs to be a formal process, and it needs to be accomplished within the framework of bringing together an annual business plan while at the same time being responsible for the daily, monthly, and quarterly lead generation required by your Sales department.
+Add to that, the requirement that your marketing plan must be tightly integrated with all the other management functions of the business since it's impossible to complete any marketing plan without the input and full buy-in of the senior managers of sales, engineering, operations, and finance.

-All of this work of architecturally figuring out the plan needs to be within the overarching framework of satisfying the needs of your customers by providing them with the best value (not just products and services) that they need to provide value to their customers, because, at the end of the day, we need to be selling specific personal and business value to real people.
+All of this work of architecturally figuring out the plan needs to be within the overarching framework of satisfying the needs of your customers by providing them with the best business and personal value (not just products and services) that they need to provide value to their customers.
+At the end of the day, we need to be selling specific personal and business value to real people.